Sofia-Carrion/Salad_Slitherer/Progress.md

 </p>

 ## Notes:
 This project is still a WIP.
-Prototyping will be done ASAP.
+Although prototyping is done and the project goals have been met, I would like to try and make the design even better!
 Stay tuned!